 - Uncle Bob, The Three Laws of TDD

-TDD is a fantastically powerful approach which I try to use as often as possible, but there have been situations where it hasn’t paid off because the cost of the tests was too high and the benefit was minimal in the end.
+TDD is a fantastically powerful approach which I always use by default, but there have been situations where it hasn't paid off because the cost of the tests was too high and the benefit was minimal in the end.

 The cost of building mocks

 Indeed, so long as we keep our tests short, well factored and well named, they ought to read very nicely.
 They ought to read like specifications; because they are specifications.

 Like Bob, I believe that instead of tests you should indeed be writing specifications.
 Unlike Bob, I don't believe turing complete code is an appropriate language for writing specifications in.
 Unit testing is wrong.